HL7/cql/input/pages/03-developersguide.md

 > Directives were introduced in CQL 2.0, and are trial-use {: .note-info}

 Each library may include any number of _directives_ at the very beginning of the library (before the library declaration).
 Directives are a common mechanism to support providing additional contextual information for a library, as well as provide pre-processing opportunities.
-Directives can be though of as parameters to the language processing application.
+Directives can be thought of as parameters to the language processing application.

 This initial introduction of directives into the language is deliberately scoped to only the very beginning of a library.